KorAP/Krill/Readme.md

   $ mvn java-formatter:format

-## References and bundled Software
+## References

-Named entities annotated in the test data by CoreNLP were using models based on:
+Annotation tools and models used in preparation of the test corpora are based on the following work:

+Bohnet, Bernd (2010): *Top accuracy and fast dependency parsing is not a contradiction*.
+In *Proceedings of COLING*, pp 89–97, Beijing, China.

+Bohnet, Bernd, Joakim Nivre, Igor Boguslavsky, Richard Farkas, Filip Ginter, and Jan Hajic (2013): *Joint Morphological and Syntactic Analysis for Richly Inflected Languages*.
+Transactions of the Association for Computational Linguistics, 1, pp. 415-428.

-Manaal Faruqui and Sebastian Padó (2010):
-*Training and Evaluating a German Named Entity Recognizer with Semantic Generalization*, Proceedings of KONVENS 2010, Saarbrücken, Germany
+Faruqui, Manaal and Sebastian Padó (2010): *Training and Evaluating a German Named Entity Recognizer with Semantic Generalization*.
+In *Proceedings of KONVENS 2010*, Saarbrücken, Germany.

+Finkel, Jenny R. and Christopher D. Manning (2009): *Joint parsing and named entity recognition*.
+In *Proceedings of Human Language Technologies: The 2009 Annual Conference of the North American Chapter of the Association for Computational Linguistics, NAACL ’09*, pp. 326–334, Stroudsburg, PA, USA.

+Hockenmaier, Julia, Gann Bierner, and Jason Baldridge (2000): *Providing Robustness for a CCG system*.
+In *Proceedings of the ESSLLI Workshop on Linguistic Theory and Grammar Implementation*, Birmingham, United Kingdom.

+Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky (2014): *The Stanford CoreNLP Natural Language Processing Toolkit*.
+In *Proceedings of 52nd Annual Meeting of the Association for Computational Linguistics: System Demonstrations*, pp. 55-60.

+Schmid, Helmut (1995): *Improvements in Part-of-Speech Tagging with an Application to German*.
+In *Proceedings of the ACL SIGDAT-Workshop*.
+Dublin, Ireland.

+Schmid, Helmut (1994): *Probabilistic Part-of-Speech Tagging Using Decision Trees*.
+In *Proceedings of International Conference on New Methods in Language Processing*.
+Manchester, United Kingdom.